alauri/oracle-tac-apps/examples/golang/README.md

 # Installation and first execution

-Move under the folder **oha** and run:
+To install the CLI move under the folder **oracle-ha** and type:

-    $ go build -o oracle-ha
+    $ go install

-This will install all the dependencies and create the script *oracle-ha* you can use to invoke the CLI:
+This will compile and install the CLI in your Golang's bin folder and make it available at system level:

-    $ ./oracle-ha --help
+    $ oracle-ha --help

 # Run tests